 Study climate change, its human impacts, and national and local solutions in northern and coastal Tanzania.

-Visit Mount Kilimanjaro, the Ngorongoro Conservation Area, and the Usambara Mountains.
+Visit Mount Kilimanjaro National Park, Ngorongoro Crater, and the Usambara Mountains.

 With SIT faculty and Mount Kilimanjaro National Park experts, you’ll learn about the climatology, ecology, and hydrology of the extinct volcano, including its two glaciers.
 In the mountains, you’ll investigate how climate change affects migrating wildlife (such as wildebeests and zebras) and the livelihoods of the pastoral Maasai in Ngorongoro and the agricultural Shambaa.